Kenneth-Edwards/ETL-Project_Brewery-Tour/README.md

 ### Brewery Data
 The brewery data from Kaggle was imported into a dataframe and all breweries other than those in New York state were filtered out.
 The address (all in one field) was parsed.
-Resulting dataframe was used to create table "ny_breweries" in Postres
+Resulting dataframe was used to create table "ny_breweries" in Postgres

 After review of the details we found 4 addresses needed to be scrubbed.
-The detailed corrections are found in excel spreadsheet "nybrews corrections.xlsx"
+The detailed corrections are found in excel spreadsheet "nybrews corrections.xlsx".

 While in excel we further reduced the records in the corrected csv file to only breweries in New York City.
 This updated file is named "nybrews_4api_file2.csv".